 Does this mean central banks will have to give up on their 2% inflation targets if recession arrives over the next year?

 If recession hits the US, the Fed could argue that headline inflation will have likely fallen to such levels therefore enabling it to ease rates.
-But we've arrued for some fallen to such levels therefore enabling it to ease rates.
 But we've argued for some time that markets were much too optimistic pricing in a pivot over summer.
 The Fed must defend its tarnished inflation-fighting credentials.
 The ECB's mandate is primarily focused on inflation.
 So policy rates are not likely to fall in Europe before the middle of next year.